carnivuth/labcraft/readme.md

 ln -fs ../../workflows/middleware.sh post-merge
 ```

-So every time a commit is pushed to remote cron will pull the repo and the hook will run ansible
+So every time a commit is pushed to remote cron will pull the updates from remote repo and the git hook will run the correct workflow based on the file that was modified

 ```mermaid
 ---